mwc10/mscbio2027-final/README.md

 Code and data necessary to recreate figures 4 and 5.

 ### [Spatial NMF](spatial-nmf)
-The extension of their data to other spatial transcriptomic methods.
+The extension of their data to other spatial transcriptomic methods and a [report documenting our findings](spatial-nmf/spatialnmf_report.pdf).

 ## How to Run